sagark789/mlops/README.md

 1. **Install Docker:**
    * Download and install Docker.
 2. **Create Dockerfile:**
    * Write a Dockerfile to containerize your application.
+More detailed explanation about the Docker file can be found [here]([url](https://github.com/akshika47/mlops/blob/main/Documentation/Docker.md))
 3. **Build and Run Docker Image:**
    * Build the Docker image.
    * Run the Docker container and verify the results.